Home »

 As well as reducing the risks, there are other steps you can take which could bring down the cost of your premium

-• Consider increasing the excess on your policy.
-By improving the amount you would pay in the event of a claim, the overall policy costs can reduce.
+- Consider increasing the excess on your policy.
+By improving the amount you would pay in the event of a claim, the overall policy costs can be reduced.